platformsh/platformsh-docs/docs/src/integrations/source/gitlab.md

 The CLI will create the necessary webhook using the above URL for you when there's correct permission set in the given token.
 If you see the message `Failed to read or write webhooks`, you will need to add a webhook manually:

 1. Copy the hook URL shown in the message.
-2. Go to your GitLab repository and click Settings > Integrations.
+2. Go to your GitLab repository and click Settings > Webhooks.
 3. Paste the hook URL.
 In the Triggers section choose Push events, Tag push events and Merge Request events.
 Click on Add webhook.